yousean-ai/UGS/Troubleshooting-Overview.md

 | [Unable to connect to controller](/winder/Universal-G-Code-Sender/wiki/Connecting-the-Controller) | Controller |

 ## UGS not starting properly?
 If you have recently upgraded UGS and it has been a long time since the previous upgrade, sometimes the preference files need to be reset.
-Preferences are kept in a user directory called `.ugsplatform` for `v2.0` and `.ugs` for `v1.0`.
+Preferences are kept in a user directory called `.ugsplatform` for `v2.0` and `.ugs` for `v1.0`, and deleting (or renaming) this directory will reset UGS back to the defaults.

 The exact path varies between the major operating systems because of where they keep user data.
 The [Official UGS website](http://winder.github.io/ugs_website) lists the [locations of property and preference files](http://winder.github.io/ugs_website/guide/troubleshooting/#property-files).

+If UGS is still not starting properly, we encourage gathering and looking through the `messages.log` file for clues, then asking for help on the Google Group, attaching the most recent log / post them to somewhere like Pastebin or create a Github Gist. `messages.log` can be found in `/ugs-platform/application/target/userdir/var/log/messages.log` wherever UGS is installed.

 # Open Issues
 Found a problem?
 Check the [list of open issues](https://github.com/winder/Universal-G-Code-Sender/issues) and see if someone is already working on it.